If you’re feeling a bit intimidated by the idea of starting a business alone, franchising might be the perfect solution for you.

 And you’ll lose your money.

-The final point is that the franchise concept they developed is their “baby.”
-The franchisor has spent a lot of time, effort, and money developing the concept.
+That means the franchisor has spent a lot of time, effort, and money developing the concept.
 A concept that can be duplicated again and again.
 In essence, the franchisor is looking for “duplicators.”
-Folks who will follow their system.
+People who will follow their system.
+And the best part?

-Tip: You may be thinking of using a franchise consultant to help you find the right franchise.
+Tip: you may be thinking of using a franchise consultant to help you find the right franchise.
 If so, make sure you understand how they get paid.

 “You’re in Business For Yourself, But Not By Yourself”

 That’s one of the most-used slogans in franchising.
 And for the most part it’s true.
+It’s a real franchise benefit.

 Just don’t expect the franchisor to be at your beck and call the second you feel that you need assistance with something.
 It’s unrealistic.
 You’re going to have to figure out some of things yourself.
 That’s part of a business owner’s role, franchise or not.